DMM TOC > 500 Additional Mailing Services|

-[5-31-15] Parcel Return Service prices are based on the price that applies to the weight increment of each addressed piece, and on the designated return facility, RDU, RSCF, or RNDC.
+[1-17-16] Parcel Return Service prices are based on the price that applies to the weight increment of each addressed piece, and on the designated return facility, RDU or RSCF.
 The price is charged per pound or fraction thereof; any fraction of a pound is considered a whole pound.
 For example, if an item weighs 4.225 pounds, the weight increment is 5 pounds.
 The minimum price per piece is the 1-pound price and these additional standards apply:

 a.
-Parcel Return Service—Nonmachinable Prices: Parcels exceeding the maximum machinable dimensions in 201.7.5 or are considered an outside parcel under 201.7.7 are subject to nonmachinable prices.
+Parcel Return Service-Nonmachinable Prices: Parcels exceeding the maximum machinable dimensions in 201.7.5 or are considered a nonmachinable parcel under 201.7.7 are subject to nonmachinable prices.

 a.
 Parcel Return Service — RDU.
-Parcels returned as Standard Post to, and retrieved in bulk from, a designated delivery unit.
+Parcels returned as USPS Retail Ground to, and retrieved in bulk from, a designated delivery unit.

 b.
 Parcel Return Service — RSCF.
-Parcels returned as Standard Post to, and retrieved in bulk from, a designated SCF.
+Parcels returned as USPS Retail Ground to, and retrieved in bulk from, a designated SCF.

 4.2 Basic Standards

-[5-31-15] Parcel Return Service (PRS) applies to parcels that are picked up in bulk by authorized permit holders or their agents.
+[1-17-16] Parcel Return Service (PRS) applies to parcels that are picked up in bulk by authorized permit holders or their agents.
 Permit holders guarantee payment of postage for all parcels mailed with a PRS label.
 By providing an approved PRS label to its customers, the merchant or other party designates the permit holder identified on the label as their agent for receipt of mail bearing that label, and authorizes the USPS to provide that mail to the permit holder or its designee.
-The permit holder must retrieve parcels at each of the return network distribution centers (RNDC).
-For this purpose, an RNDC is each NDC as noted in L601.
 PRS permit holders also may retrieve parcels at one or more designated return sectional center facilities (RSCFs) or designated return delivery units (RDUs).
 Payment for parcels returned under PRS is deducted from a separate advance deposit (postage-due) account funded through the Centralized Account Processing System (CAPS).
 The permit holder must be authorized to use eVS (see 705.2.9).

 4.2.2 Conditions for Mailing